TommyMo81/wms2mqtt/README.md

 : Password for MQTT server authentication

 IGNORED_DEVICES
 : A comma-separated list of device ids to exclude from the results of network scanning.
-Any excluded device will not show up in Home assistant, and the integration will ignore any status or position updates coming from it.
+Any excluded device will not show up in MQTT, and the integration will ignore any status or position updates coming from it.

 FORCE_DEVICES
 : A comma-separated list of devices to monitor for status and position updates.
-The devices included in this list will be added to Home assistant even if the automatic scanning process can't detect them.
+The devices included in this list will be added to MQTT even if the automatic scanning process can't detect them.
 Their online status will be updated whenever they are in range.
 You can specify a particular device type for the forced devices using the format `DEVICE_ID:DEVICE_TYPE` for each device in the list.
 In case no type is specified, type 25 is assumed (radio-controlled motor).
 For a list of supported device types check https://www.npmjs.com/package/warema-wms-venetian-blinds.